gabits17/Mindustry-Add-ons-SE-Project/SE202526/Management/Sprint6/README.md

   - US1: Gabriel Falcão
   - US2: Diogo Antunes
   - US3: Dinis Neves and Gabriela Silva
-  - US4: Carolina Ferreria e Manuel Oliveira
+  - US4: Carolina Ferreria and Manuel Oliveira
 - Essentially, it was decided to *first* do the code implementation for each user storie, *only then* focus on its details: sequence diagrams and (extensive) use cases
+- Class diagrams can start being made for US1 and US2
 - Continue doing the work from last sprint

 ### Sprint Review Meeting:
 *(Held at the end of the sprint, this meeting is attended by all stakeholders to demo the completed work and validate if the sprint goal has been met.)*